 Mixed Reviews

-Despite what some feared, widespread outbreaks of violence have not followed the election—all the same, it has revealed deep divides within the American psyche.
-We are a people divided by our values, goals, prejudices, fears, and ambitions.
+The good news is that, despite what some feared, widespread outbreaks of violence have not followed the election—all the same, it has revealed deep divides within the American psyche.
+We seem to be a people deeply divided by our values, goals, prejudices, fears, and ambitions.

 Should We Fear?